A Persian-inspired tactical fantasy RPG

 The Pharhad Road

-Lead four pahlavans across a dangerous connected battlefield.
-Scout sight lines, wake divs carefully, spend scarce recovery tools, share supplies, and survive tense dice-driven battles.
+Enemies wake when they see you.
+Lead four pahlavans across a dangerous Persian-inspired battlefield, scout sight lines, spend scarce recovery tools, and survive tense dice-driven battles.

 Tactical Persian Fantasy Pixel Graphics Turn-Based Line Of Sight